Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **K13** needs to be defined.

+**A** and **B** define the properties of the robot, please see next sections for details

+**P** see section below

+**Qn** quality of calculation

+Q1 is fast but lowest, Q5 is slow but highest quality of calculation.
+The time needed to calculate depends on the processor speed.
+Slow and high quality means the algorithms takes more time to calculate exact results.
+Default is Q1.
+Quality can be changed anytime, e. g. to print specific object details with higher quality.

+**R** Reporting modes (this parameter will change often)
+* R0 no reporting, default.
+* R1 prints out time information and calculation precision to the console about running core methods of robot kinematics.
+Helps to find the best Q value.

+**Sn** Segments per second (because smooth XYZ motion is approximated by means of segmentation)

+**Tn** Minimum segment length (mm) (because smooth XYZ motion is approximated by means of segmentation)

+The higher S and lower T are, the better (more straight) straight line moves are, but at the cost of processing and time needed to calculate kinematics.
+The simulation B1:S will give information about the qualitity of the settings.

+# M669 A parameter
 **A** is used to define the properties of the robot.

 * AT:string defines the actuator type, rotary or prismatic and how they are assembled